valorem-labs-inc/trade-interfaces/README.md

 The complete protocol buffer definitions can be found in [this repository](https://github.com/valorem-labs-inc/trade-interfaces).

+## Deployments

-The public endpoint for the exchange is `https://trade.valorem.xyz`.
+The public endpoint for the Valorem Trade API is `https://trade.valorem.xyz`.

 ## User roles